 Rangers and Celtic's gripping derby Ibrox clash through the eyes of four players

+Rangers and Celtic's gripping derby Ibrox clash through eyes of four players

 Rangers and Celtic served up a thrilling 3-3 draw at Ibrox and four of the players involved give their reaction to the match: